DataMa-Solutions/docs/core_app/new/prep/dataset.md

 title: Dataset
 description: This section identify the type of data you should load
 layout: page
-scope: datama/saas/prep
+scope: Datama/saas/prep
 keywords: full app prep dataset metrics dimensions
 ---

-> This section identify the type of data you should load in **DataMa Prep**
+> This section identify the type of data you should load in **Datama Prep**

-DataMa source is basically a flat table.
+Datama source is basically a flat table.
 As in other well known analytics software (e.g. Tableau), we differentiate Metrics and Dimensions.
 Think Metrics & Dimensions as columns of a datasource.

 For now Datama has a limit of 200 000 rows per analysis (This should evolve soon in 2024!)